Pointbr8ker-123/PerpScope/README.md

 - γ = 0.0005 (clamp width, 0.05%)
 - r ≈ 0.0000548 (risk-free rate proxy, ~6% annual stablecoin lending)

-**Original research contribution:**
+**Original contribution:**

-This project extends He et al.'s framework — originally applied to 5 large-cap coins — to a universe of 300+ altcoins, testing whether funding rate deviation magnitude varies systematically with market capitalisation.
+This project takes He et al.'s framework—which originally looked at just 5 large-cap coins—and applies it to over 200 altcoins.
+The goal?
+To see whether funding rate deviations get bigger or smaller depending on a coin's market cap.

-Early results suggest small-cap altcoins exhibit 3-7× higher mean |ρ|
-than large-cap coins, consistent with reduced arbitrage capital in less liquid markets.
+Early results suggest they do.
+Small-cap altcoins show average |ρ| values that are 3 to 7 times higher than large-cap coins.
+This makes sense: there's less arbitrage capital flowing through less liquid markets, so price discrepancies stick around longer.

 ---